someodd/bore/README.md

 It comes with its own Gopher Protocol server (ripped from [spacecookie](https://github.com/sternenseemann/spacecookie), but the gopherhole it builds can be used by pretty much any Gopher server.

+## Features

+Here are some features, but I recommend checking out `example/` for an example gopherhole:

+* Moustache templating! {{like this for variables}}, but even figlet font functions and ASCII art container support
+* Bundled with a Gopher Protocol server
+* FrontMatter support, you can choose if something is to become a gophermap/menu
+* Phlogging (blogging) support, with a generated Atom feed and tag and main indexes

 ## Quickstart

 Just download the lastest `.deb` from the releases.